slyfox1186/ffmpeg-build-script/README.md

 exclusive.
 Without `--config`, every registered package is selected; using the reviewed `custom.toml` allowlist is the recommended path.

+Arguments are validated before any config file is read, so an invalid request never applies a package selection.
+A relative `--config` path resolves against the directory you ran the script from, never against the script's own directory.

 ## Build state and version policy

 The default build root is `./build`: